 Today, Life for a Child is a global operation supporting over 46,000 young people.
 As we have grown, we have always stayed true to our founding principle of partnering with local health care providers to ensure long-term sustainability.

 Since inception, the program has been managed by Diabetes NSW & ACT.

-Decision-making is informed by an international steering committee that meets quarterly to review operations and offer guidance.
+Decision-making is informed by an international advisory committee that meets quarterly to review operations and offer guidance.
 Committee members include Dr. Graham Ogle, the CEO of Diabetes NSW & ACT, and a Vice-President of the International Diabetes Federation, plus a number of esteemed doctors, global health professionals, and experts in humanitarian logistics as well as local partner representatives.
 Two committee members are also living with type 1 diabetes.